 And if you don’t want a college, photography courses can get expensive too.
-Maybe you decide against going to Yale to learn how to take the pictures of you best friend’s wedding, but photography courses can sometimes be an investment too.
+Maybe you decide against going to Yale to learn how to take pictures of your best friend’s wedding, but photography courses can sometimes be an investment too.
 So choose one that’s according to your budget.

-And also know that you will not only have to learn how to take nice pictures of pretty things
+And also know that not only will you have to learn how to take nice pictures of pretty things…

-Even photography has some science into it.
-If you want to study it professionally , you will most likely have to study things like correct proportion, how the camera, the lights, and equipment works and many other things that might seem boring and unrelated.
+Even photography has some science to it.
+If you want to study it professionally, you will most likely have to study things like correct proportion; how the camera, lights and equipment work; and many other things that might seem boring or unrelated.

 But, fear not!
-Some courses are designed for the needs and interest of each person, so if this is not what you are looking for, you can always just stick to taking pictures, and enroll in a course with only the basics.
-(But still, you will probably have to study)
+Some courses are designed for the needs and interests of each person, so if this is not what you are looking for, you can always just stick to taking pictures, and enroll in a course with only the basics.
+(But still, you will probably have to study.)

 So, study and practice!
 One thing you have to know for sure is that you will have to practice, a lot.
-You’ll end up taking pictures at some random things with each class, as you learn a new thing, and you will have to practice in your spare time.
+You’ll end up taking pictures of some random things with every class, as you learn each new thing, and you will have to practice in your spare time.

-Whether is a picture of a dry leaf, a shoe or some risqué photos of a fruit, you’ll sometimes have to “shoot” at random things to understand and practice the techniques.
+Whether it is a picture of a dry leaf, a shoe or some risqué photos of a fruit, you’ll sometimes have to “shoot” random objects to understand and practice the techniques.

-As you’ll improve, so will the topics of the classes, and soon you’ll be able to decide what do you want to take pictures of.
-Which now leads us to an important point
+As you improve, so will the topics of the classes, and soon you’ll be able to decide what you want to take pictures of.
+Which now leads us to an important point…

-#9 You have to, eventually, choose a specialty
+#10 You have to, eventually, choose a specialty.

-You need to know if you are going to be doing landscaping, or wedding pictures or pictures of food for magazines.
+You need to know if you are going to be capturing landscapes, or weddings, or food for magazines.
 You need to make sure you know what you want since the techniques are often different.

 If you would manage to find a course that covers every topic and kind of photography, which is kind of hard, you still will have to choose which one to develop more.
-Is a bit like medicine, you can know the general, but you should find a niche and develop yourself in that area.
+It’s a bit like medicine- you can know the general, but you should find a niche and develop yourself in that area.

-You can get as specific as you want on your course.
-You can get courses for specific landscapes, or models, like babies, or black and white, and so on.
+You can get as specific as you want in your course.
+You can find courses for specific types of landscapes, or models, like babies, or black and white, and so on.

-If you already have to practice, why not doing it while shooting at the best views you’ve ever seen in your life, and meeting some interesting and different people?
-The job of a photographer is very changing and exciting, so if your forte is landscapes and love to travel, why not doing both?
+If you already have to practice, why not do it while shooting at the best views you’ve ever seen in your life, and meeting some interesting and different people?
+The job of a photographer is ever-changing and very exciting, so if your forte is landscapes and you love to travel, why not do both?